 Best restaurants in the Historic Center of Lima

 This bar, which was first opened in 1905, is a real institution.
 Located next to the government palace, Cordano has seen many politicians, poets, writers, and people from all over Lima eat and drink at its tables.
 We recommend the pan con chicharrón (fried pork sandwich with fried sweet potato and sarsa criolla) or a pan con jamón del país (cooked pork sandwich with sarsa criolla), while observing the beauty of the place, and the same old man in the corner cutting the ham.
 Timeless.

 Location: Jr. Carabaya 100, Cercado de Lima | Google Maps

-Disclaimer : this list of Lima restaurants located is solely based on our own opinion.
+Disclaimer : this list of best restaurants located in Lima is solely based on our own opinion.
 We weren’t paid to advertise any of the businesses, and we plan on adding new restaurants in Lima as we discover them.
 So, if a restaurant isn’t listed it either means : we don’t feel comfortable recommending it; we don’t consider the menu to be mainly Peruvian; we haven’t dined there yet!
-But please don’t hesitate to write us if you have a question about a restaurant in Lima that is not listed if you’d like to know why.
+But please, don’t hesitate to write us if you have a question about a restaurant in Lima that is not listed if you’d like to know why.